Is it best to teach children with autism phonics or the whole word approach for reading lessons?

 As I mentioned earlier, the whole word or “look and say” approach requires that children memorize each and every word as a whole.
 So for the word “horse,” the learner has to memorize that whole word as “horse” rather than learning the letters and their sounds.

-When he comes across a word he doesn’t know in his reading, he is told to look for context clues and then guess what the word is.
+When they come across a word they doesn’t know in their reading, they are told to look for context clues and then guess what the word is.

 One of our friends told us that he was taught to read using the whole word approach.
 Even as an adult, he still had a hard time with reading.
 He said he was used to figuring out words by their shapes rather than by the letters and the sounds they make.